sudhirKsah/business-intelligence-agent/README.md

 5. Change one valued Open Deal by exactly one unit in the monday UI, repeat the query, observe a `+1` result delta, then restore it.
 The app itself never writes.
 6. Temporarily use an invalid board ID/token to confirm a safe error, then restore it.

-## Vercel Deployment

-1. Push the project to GitHub without `.env.local`, `.env.openaikey`, source spreadsheets, or build output.
-2. Import the repository into Vercel as a Next.js project.
-3. Add all variables from `.env.example` under Project Settings -> Environment Variables.
-4. Deploy; no database or background service is required.
-5. Test one direct prompt and one clarification flow from an incognito desktop window and a mobile viewport.
-6. Confirm secrets are absent from browser source/network responses, then place the public URL in this README and the submission form.

-The prototype has no end-user login so the evaluator can test it directly.
-For a longer-lived public deployment, set Groq usage limits and use Vercel rate limiting/firewall controls to reduce indirect API-key abuse.

-## Assumptions And Trade-offs

-- The imported boards retain source titles and values.
-- Public demo credentials are held server-side so reviewers need no local setup.
-- The narrow intent catalog is deliberate: accurate, explainable answers are preferred to broad unsupported claims.
-- Live reads are uncached for a clear dynamic-data demonstration.
-A larger deployment should add short-lived caching with visible retrieval timestamps and invalidation rules.
-- Conversation state exists only in the browser and resets on refresh.
-- Styling is intentionally a single focused chat, not a dashboard.

 ## Challenges And Improvements

 The main data constraint is the lack of a cross-board key, followed by missing collection values, malformed Deal rows, ambiguous sector labels, inconsistent statuses, and unknown Deal-value units.
 With more time, add a governed semantic layer, an authoritative deal/work-order key, source freshness metadata, authentication/RBAC, cached reads, observability, broader date/cohort analytics, and fuller end-to-end tests.

-## AI Tools Used

-OpenCode with GPT-5.6 was used for assignment analysis, dataset profiling, planning, implementation assistance, and code-review passes.
-Groq `openai/gpt-oss-120b` is the runtime query planner using strict non-streaming JSON Schema output.
-The implementation was checked with deterministic tests, TypeScript, and the Next.js production build.
-The runtime LLM is limited to validated query planning and clarification; it is not trusted for business calculations.